viniremigio/spark-etl-template/README.md

 ## Requirements
-- docker
+- Docker
-- You also need to install [Poetry](https://python-poetry.org/) as dependency management tool
+- Python > 3.10
-- If you need to change some library version from *pyproject.toml*, run `poetry lock`.
+- [Poetry](https://python-poetry.org/) as dependency management tool.
+If you need to change some library version from *pyproject.toml*, run `poetry lock`.

 Then run `poetry env info -p` to make sure the environment setup was done properly.